 Currently, there are mainly two strategies for fabricating 3D microchannels embedded in glass using femtosecond laser.
 The first strategy employs femtosecond laser direct writing followed by chemical etching in either silica glass or photosensitive glass.
-Hnatovsky et al. [6] used the combination of femtosecond laser dielectric modification and selective chemical etching to fabricate microchannels in fused silica and BK7 borosilicate glass, and also investigated the optimum irradiation conditions needed to produce high-aspect ratio microchannels with small symmetric cross-sections and smooth walls.
-Sun et al. [7] demonstrated the dependence of the microchannels fabricated in fused silica glass using chemical etching on the femtosecond lasers pulses with different central wavelengths.
-Wang et al. [8] formed the 3D microfluidic structures by irradiating femtosecond laser into a photosensitive Foturan glass, thermal annealing to produce crystallites of lithium metasilicates in the laser-irradiated regions, and selectively chemical etching those regions in a diluted hydrofluoric acid solution.
-Another strategy is to perform femtosecond laser drilling from the rear surface of the glass in contact with distilled water, by which the water introduced into the microchannel can help remove the ablated material [2].
-Hwang et al. [9] fabricated microfluidic channel in fused silica by water-assisted femtosecond drilling, and clarified that the debris is removed with the help of bubbles generated in the channel.
-Iga et al. [10] investigated how the diameters of the channels drilled from the rear surface of silica glass by a femtosecond laser depend on the incident energy and the number of laser pulses.
-An et al. [11] machined combined structures consisting of cascaded microchambers and microtrenches inside silica glass by water-assisted ablation with femtosecond laser pulses.
-The first process is the limited by the etch ratio between the irradiated and unirradiated areas, and it usually get the taper channels.
+Marcinkevičius et al.6 first demonstrated the possibility of 3D microchannel fabrication in fused silica using the combination of femtosecond laser dielectric modification and subsequent etching in an aqueous solution of hydrofluoric (HF) acid.
+Hnatovsky et al.7 fabricated microchannels in fused silica and BK7 borosilicate glass by this two-step hybrid process, and also investigated the optimum irradiation conditions needed to produce high-aspect ratio microchannels with small symmetric crosssections and smooth walls.
+Sun et al.8 demonstrated the dependence of the microchannels fabricated in fused silica glass using chemical etching on the femtosecond laser pulses with different central wavelengths.
+Kiyama et al.9 compared two different etching agents and demonstrated that a concentrated aqueous solution of potassium hydroxide (KOH) allowed higher etching selectivity than commonly used aqueous HF solution.
+Some researchers^{10,11} also performed a three-step hybrid process to fabricate the 3D microfluidic structures by irradiating femtosecond laser into a photosensitive Foturan glass, thermal annealing to produce crystallites of lithium metasilicates in the laser-irradiated regions, and selectively chemical etching those regions in aqueous HF solution.
+Another strategy is to perform femtosecond laser drilling from the rear surface of the glass in contact with distilled water, by which the water introduced into the microchannel can help to remove the ablated material.
+Li et al.12 first demonstrated the possibility of 3D microhole fabrication inside silica glass by water-assisted femtosecond laser drilling.
+Hwang et al.13 fabricated straight, bent, and curved microfluidic channels in fused silica by this method, and clarified that the debris is removed with the help of bubbles generated in the channel.
+Iga et al.14 investigated how the diameters of the channels drilled from the rear surface of silica glass by a femtosecond laser depend on the incident energy and the number of laser pulses.
+An et al.15 machined combined structures consisting of cascaded microchambers and microtrenches inside silica glass by water-assisted ablation with femtosecond laser pulses.
+The first process is limited by the etching selectivity as a function of etching period, and by the amount of fresh aqueous solution to reach the inward part of a microchannel.
+It thus usually gets a taper channel.
 For the second process, the ablated debris can no longer be ejected from the microchannel when the length of the channel increases.
+This clogging issue may be resolved by using a porous glass of which its porous network allows continuous infiltration of water into the ablation zone; however, the whole channel needs to be repeatedly scanned multiple times to completely remove all the debris, and subsequently post-annealing process is required to consolidate the porous glass into a compact glass resulting in shrinking of the channel dimensions in all directions.^{2,16}